 How important is content marketing for lead demand generation?
 Research has been trying to provide the answer since quite some time.
 However, it also shows that the definition of content marketing matters and that content (marketing) might be underestimated from a lead generation perspective.
 Here is why and a different approach of looking at content for lead generation.

-According to MarketingSherpa’s 2012 Lead Generation Benchmark Report (click for excerpt, PDF opens), the most used lead generation tactic is email marketing, with 81% of respondents.
-SEO accounts for 75% and social media for 72%.
+According to MarketingSherpa’s 2012 Lead Generation Benchmark Report, the most used lead generation tactic is email marketing, with 81% of respondents.
+Search engine optimization accounts for 75% and social media for 72%.
 Next follows another broad category, website optimization, management or design (68%).
 Content marketing is used by 54% of respondents, outperforming PPC and tradeshows.

 Of course it’s not because a tactic is most used, that it’s also the most efficient one.
 End of last year MarketingSherpa’s Daniel Burstein answered some questions of readers about the findings with more data about the effectiveness of tactics and channels in driving leads.